-Second, students may choose to specialize in one of five areas within planning.
+For those entering prior to Fall 2016, it is possible to choose to specialize in a particular area of planning.
 In this case, the student will select 4 or more courses in a designated CRP specialization area (as described below).
 To complete their specialization, students must also complete a Professional Report or Masters Thesis on a subject related to the specialization.

 The following is a list of recent elective course offerings.
 Please note that not all courses are offered every year.
 Elective courses may follow a traditional lecture and discussion format, or be conducted as research seminars, independent studies, studios, or workshops.
 Since many courses share the same number; students are encouraged to focus on the course title and current course description.